MicrosoftDocs/entra-docs/docs/identity-platform/v2-oauth-ropc.md

 ## Learn more

-For an example implementation of the ROPC flow, see the [.NET Core console application](https://github.com/azure-samples/active-directory-dotnetcore-console-up-v2) code sample on GitHub.
+For an example implementation of the ROPC flow, see the [.NET console application](https://github.com/azure-samples/active-directory-dotnetcore-console-up-v2) code sample on GitHub.